libretro/Lakka-LibreELEC/README.md

 **Notes**

-* SSH login details are user: “root” password: “openelec”.
+* SSH login details are user: “root” password: “libreelec”.
-  SSH allows command line access to your openelec.tv machine for configuration and file transfer.
+  SSH allows command line access to your libreelec.tv machine for configuration and file transfer.
 Linux/Mac clients can natively use SSH, while Windows users might want to try PuTTY for their terminal access.
 * $HOME is mounted on /storage (the second ext4 partition on the drive).